w3f/polkadot-wiki/docs/learn/learn-crowdloans.md

 Project B fully controls how much they are willing to contribute to gaining a parachain slot.
-Project B need not work on creating a reward model for community contributors like Project A. In contrast, crowdloan campaigns benefit projects with access to limited capital but strong community support.
+Project B need not work on creating a reward model for community contributors like Project A. In contrast, crowdloan campaigns benefit projects with access to limited capital but have strong community support.
 They are also beneficial for projects that can successfully bid to win the auction with self-funding but are looking for a mechanism to bootstrap their community and get noticed by the key actors in the ecosystem.

 It is publicly visible on-chain whether or not a project is bidding directly or through a crowdloan campaign.
 More details regarding creating and executing a crowdloan campaign are provided below.